 People who use Legal Ombudsman services

 The Legal Ombudsman may offer various services to the public.
 For example, we may send out publications and distribute an electronic newsletter.
 We have to hold the details of the people who have requested the service in order to provide it.
 However, we only use these details to provide the service the person has requested and for other closely related purposes.
 For example, we might use information about people who have requested a publication to carry out a survey to find out if they are happy with the level of service they received.
 When they subscribe to our services, they can cancel their subscription at any time and are given an easy way of doing this.
 Your personal information is held in electronic (including audio recordings, electronic databases etc) formats, for specified periods of time as set out in the LeO’s Information Retention and Disposal Policy.

 Job applicants, current and former LeO employees

 When individuals apply to work at LeO, we will only use the information they supply to us to process their application and to monitor recruitment statistics Once a person has taken up employment with the LeO, we will compile a file relating to their employment.
 Once their employment with LeO has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.
+Click for more information

 Links to other websites